kamilburda/gimp-export-layers/README.md

 they will be cut off.
 If you want to export the entire layer, leave this setting disabled.

+**Save Settings**

+Current settings in the Export Layers window are permanently saved to a file.
+If you re-open GIMP, the saved settings will be loaded from the file when Export Layers is first opened.

+**Reset Settings**

+Settings will be reset to their default values.

 Advanced Settings
 -----------------